eduardorasgado/StoreLocator/readme.md

 - Style the individual store item in the stores list
 - show all the stores in the stores list based on real world data
 - show the marker based on real world store data
+- Show the info window when you click a marker

 ## Results